MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-location-based-routing.md

 - To support users working from outside of the office to place PSTN calls, the company issued mobile phone was provided to their employees.

-The following diagrams show the before and after configuration"
+The following diagrams show the before and after deployments for a country with telephony regulations that require Location-Based Routing:

-Before
+**Original deployment**

 ![Diagram showing before state](media/voice-case-study-5.png)

-After
+**Deployment with Direct Routing**

 ![Diagram showing before state](media/voice-case-study-6.png)